consumerreports/groundcontrol/README.md

 - ~~for split schemas, how do we get jsonschema to pass recursively nested errors down the stack?~~

+***A BIG DEVIATION FROM OUR CURRENT SYSTEM TO THINK ABOUT*** In the current reality, products are defined solely by the parts of the digital standard that apply to them.
+In other words:  When a new widget appears, we define what a widget is – and what consumers need to worry about when it comes to widgets – by opening up the digital standard and looking at each indicator, and thinking:  Is there any way in which this indicator applies to a widget?

+This is a bit weird, because a healthy way of modeling a problem usually entails defining each entity on its own terms:  i.e., define a widget by the COMPONENTS of a widget – that way, even in the absence of the digital standard, we still have some unit of data to refer to that describes what a widget is.

+Accordingly, our current approach is likely to give us a lot of painful problems.
+For example:  If a widget is defined in part by indicator 76, what happens if, over time, the community decides that indicator 76 should no longer be part of the digital standard – and that it should be replaced by two newer indicators which better explore the criteria?
+When indicator 76 is deleted, maybe there are 100 different products that are defined in part by indicator 76.
+To bring the system up to date, someone will need to find and edit each of the 100 products and replace indicator 76 with the two newer indicators.

+A better design would decouple the digital standard from the products themselves.
+In other words: if products had a modular system of attributes, and we could associate parts of the digital standard with attributes – it would mean that we could make arbitrary changes to the digital standard without needing to make changes to every single product that it affects.

+For example:  If there is a “WiFi Module” attribute that we assign to every product that has a WiFi module – and indicator 76 is assigned to the WiFi Module attribute – then when the community deletes indicator 76 from the digital standard, and replaces it with two newer indicators – someone must only update the WiFi Module attribute to link the two new indicators, and all of the products in the system are automatically up to date.

+In this system, when a new widget appears, we would define the widget by its attributes – i.e., a WiFi module, an optical disk drive, a password-based authentication system, etc.  At test time, a product’s attributes provide the links back to the parts of the digital standard that will be applied.

 ***SCHEMA FOR A STANDARD***

 a STANDARD node consists of: